adarshme/NSE-Stocks-App/README.md

 1. Download the latest version of python (3.x.x) from [here](https://www.python.org/downloads/) and install it.
 2. In terminal/cmd/powershell type `pip install beautifulsoup4` to install BeautifulSoup4.
-3. To install requests, type `pip install requests`
+3. To install requests, type `pip install requests`.
 4. To install PyQt5, type `pip install pyqt5`.

 - If you already have python 3 installed, skip the first step.